-AEMO is required to publish an ESOO annually under clause 3.13.3(4) of the NER.
+AEMO is required to publish an ESOO annually under clause 3.13.3A of the NER.
 The ESOO provides information that can help stakeholders plan their operations over a 10-year outlook period, including information about the future supply demand balance.

-The ESOO also indicates when generation or demand management capacity or augmentation of the power system is required to meet the reliability standard, and the interim reliability measure using probabilistic modelling to determine the regional USE at an hourly resolution.
+The ESOO also indicates when generation or demand management capacity or augmentation of the power system is required to meet the reliability standard, using probabilistic modelling to determine the regional USE at an hourly resolution.
 This involves using time-sequential, security-constrained optimal dispatch simulations, incorporating Monte-Carlo simulations.
-AEMO compares the probability-weighted USE assessment against the reliability standard-and the interim reliability measure, and identifies potential future breaches.
-Detail on this approach and assumption can be found in the ESOO methodology document.6
+AEMO compares the probability-weighted USE assessment against the reliability standard, and identifies potential future exceedances.
+Detail on this approach and assumption can be found in the ESOO methodology document.